BFI National Archive: Preservation

-The BFI National Archive Kingshill at Berkhamsted, Hertfordshire opened here in 1935.
-This is the site entrance; several large modern archive buildings lie behind the barn building.
-The site is officially known as the J Paul Getty Junior Conservation Centre.

 Film preservation is an ongoing project among filmmakers, historians, archivists, museums, and nonprofit organisations to rescue deteriorating film stock and preserve the recorded image.
 In recent years the BFI National Archive has completed a number of much anticipated restorations of a diverse range of film titles.
 This has included the Mitchell and Kenyon collection, which consists almost entirely of actuality films commissioned by travelling fairground operators for showing at local fairgrounds or other venues across the UK in the early part of the twentieth century.